eloaf/nvim/NOTES.md

 - Ignore filetypes in Telescope live grep: https://www.reddit.com/r/neovim/comments/11ukbgn/how_to_includeexclude_files_in_telescope_live_grep/
 - gx goes to link! but needs http/https. https://www.reddit.com/r/neovim/comments/xv0f4q/how_do_i_make_these_links_open_in_neovim/
 - leader + t just go to nvim tree if its already there (toggle focus) instead of ctrl-w all the time
+- gv will re-select the last visual selection!
+- What are the rest of the builtin g* commands???

 Terminal bug: